This recipe will help you reap the full benefits of turmeric tea during the cold, flu, and especially coronavirus season.

 In short, the risk of side effects is more significant with eating curry than homemade turmeric tea.

 Accordingly, it’s no coincidence that Ayurvedic medicine has been using turmeric tea for thousands of years.
-Due to its primary ingredients, turmeric and ginger, the tea has anti-inflammatory, antibacterial, and antioxidative properties.
+Due to its primary ingredients, turmeric, and ginger, the tea has anti-inflammatory, antibacterial, and antioxidative properties.

-Health Benefits of Turmeric Tea
+What Are the Benefits of Turmeric Tea?